 Transactional emails have become an integral part of a business.
 They can not only increase the revenue and customer loyalty but also reduce cost.
 They have eight times more open rate as compared to the traditional promotional emails.
 Transactional emails are also categorized as triggered, automatic, real-time and personalized emails.

-Transactional email is an automated message that goes to the customer’s inbox in response to the specific action taken on a website or App also sometimes for No Action.
+A transactional email is an automated message that goes to the customer’s inbox in response to a specific action taken by the customer on a website or App.

-Common transactional email use cases include; signups, verification, Password reset, financial transactions, order/shipment confirmation.
-These emails are also used to send alerts like In Stock, shopping cart abandonment, coupon expiry, daily digests and weekly newsletters.
+Common transactional email uses include; signups, verification, Password reset, financial transactions, order and shipment confirmation.
+These emails are also used to send alerts like; In Stock, shopping cart abandonment, coupon expiry, etc.

 We are living in an era where marketers send emails to increase customer engagement and businesses send transactional emails for shipping and order confirmations.
-Today brands use transactional emails to build customer trust and increase their customer engagement.
-Transactional emails remarkably enhance brand recognition as customers can relate to a brand.
-Most order confirmation emails carry the brand logo and signature.
-These emails also help businesses to generate revenue.
+Today, brands use transactional emails to build customer trust and increase their customer engagement.
+Transactional emails, remarkably enhance brand recognition as customers can relate to the brand since most order confirmation emails have the brand logo and signature included in it.
+These emails also help businesses generate revenue.

-So, let us walk you through five common mistakes that can prove fatal to your business if left untreated.
+So, now that you know what a transactional email is, let us take> you through five common transactional email mistakes that can prove fatal to your business:

-It is a wrong perception that all transactional emails will reach the inbox of customers.
-About 25% of transactional emails do not reach inboxes.
-The missing transactional emails can reduce the revenue of a business.
+About 25% of transactional emails do not reach the inboxes of customers, thus, leading to a drop in the revenue of a business.
 Businesses should gain the maximum profit by optimizing their email reputation.
-The expected transactional email that does not reach inbox leads to a poor user experience and additional calls into your support centre.
+If the expected transactional email, that does not reach your customers inbox, it leads to a poor user experience and additional calls into your support centre.

 Don’t neglect to pay attention to the email delivery.
-Spam is an unwanted, an irrelevant email, sent in bulk to a list of people.
-Google, Yahoo, and AOL are the internet service provider ISPs that identify spam emails.
-Email is labelled as spam if the domain or IP addresses are untrustworthy or the content is suspicious.
+Spam is an unwanted and irrelevant email, sent in bulk to a list of people.
+Google, Yahoo, and AOL are the internet service provider (ISPs) that identify spam emails.
+An email is labelled as spam if the domain or IP addresses are untrustworthy or the content is suspicious.

 You want to find ways to improve email deliverability by adding SPF (Sender Policy Framework) and DKIM (Domain keys identified mail) to your DNS settings.
 DNS (Domain Name servers) maintain a directory of domain names and translate them to IP (Internet Protocol) addresses.
 SPF can jot down a list of servers that should be allowed to send mail for a specific domain.
 While on the other hand, DKIM verifies if the email content is authentic and trustworthy.

 You have to apply various filters into your workflow to improve your email reputation.
-Mail recipient can mark your email as spam because he doesn’t remember you.
-We need to check the “From” and “Subject” lines with a critical eye.
-They mostly help customers to instantly identify the sender.
+Mail recipients can mark your email as spam because they don’t remember you.
+You must also check the “From” and “Subject” lines with a critical eye since it instantly helps the customer identify the sender.
 You should never link to any bad site in your email.

 What is an Email Bounce?